-In order to graduate from Medford Area Senior High students must accumulate 23 3/4 credits, and have passed the civics exam, and earned the required number of community service hours as outlined below.
-It is the responsibility of each student to see that he or she has completed all the below requirements by graduation.
+In order to graduate from Medford Area Senior High students must accumulate 23 /4 credits, and have passed the civics exam, and earned the required number of community service hours as outlined below.
+It is the responsibility of each student to see that they have completed all the below requirements by graduation.

-Class of 2025, 2026, 2027 and 2028
+Class of 2026, 2027, 2028 and 2029